 - 3.1 Each presbytery shall elect a permanent judicial commission from the pastors and elders within the presbytery.
 Once five (5) presbyteries have been established, the synod shall elect a permanent judicial commission.
 Each commission shall be composed of pastors and elders in numbers as nearly equal as possible.
 When the commission consists of an odd number of members, the additional member may be either a pastor or an elder.
 The synod commission shall be composed of no fewer than five members distributed equally, insofar as possible, among the constituent presbyteries.
-The presbytery commission shall be composed of no fewer than five members, with no more than one of its elder members from any one of its constituent churches. - 3.2 The term of each member of a permanent judicial commission shall be six years.
+The presbytery commission shall be composed of no fewer than five members distributed equally insofar as possible, among the constituent presbyteries.
+The presbytery commission shall be composed of no fewer than five members distributed shall be composed of no fewer than five members. - 3.2 The term of each member of a permanent judicial commission shall be six years.
 Commissioners shall be elected in three classes, with no more than one half of the members to be in one class.
 When established for the first time, one class shall serve for two years, the second class for four years, and the third class for six years.
 Any vacancy due to resignation, death, or any other cause may be filled by the electing governing body, which may elect a person to fill the unexpired term. - 3.3 No person who has served on a permanent judicial commission for a full term of six years shall be eligible for reelection until four years have elapsed after the expired six-year term.
 No person shall serve on more than one judicial commission at the same time. - 3.4 The quorum of a judicial commission shall be a majority of the members.
 For judicial process, the session is a judicial commission and the quorum of a session for judicial process shall be the moderator of the session and a majority of the elder members. - 3.5 When a church or council is a party to a case, members of a judicial commission who are members of that church, or of that council, or of churches within that council shall not participate in the trial or appeal of that case. - 3.6 A judicial commission shall exercise the powers and responsibilities entrusted to it by these Rules of Discipline, and is authorized to deliberate upon and conclude any matters submitted to it under these Rules.
 A judicial commission may hold a pre-hearing conference, require the exchange of lists of witnesses and exhibits, may request written briefs from the parties, provide for reasonable discovery of evidence, set reasonable schedules for discovery, briefs, and the hearing of the case, and take such other action as may be necessary to provide for a full and fair hearing for all participants.
 A judicial commission shall have full authority and power to control the conduct of the hearing and of all parties, witnesses, counsel, and the public, including removal of them, to the end that proper dignity and decorum shall be maintained.
 Questions as to procedure, the competency of witnesses, or the admissibility of evidence arising in the course of a hearing shall be decided by the judicial commission after the parties have had an opportunity to be heard.